underscoreio/underscoreio/src/html/_jobs/2015-05-20-guardian-content-api.md

 <!-- break -->

-The Content API team is looking for excellent and passionate server-side engineers to join us and work on our [Open Platform](http://open-platform.theguardian.com/) which makes our content available not just to the Guardian websites and mobile applications but also to our many external partners and developers.
+The Guardian's Content API team is looking for excellent and passionate server-side engineers to join us and work on our [Open Platform](http://open-platform.theguardian.com/) which makes our content available not just to the Guardian websites and mobile applications but also to our many external partners and developers.

 We’re a small team, we make decisions collectively and we focus on building robust, scalable APIs to enable new features for our clients (the Guardian website, Guardian Apps and many other external clients).
 We also want to share and promote best-practice within the Digital Development department and build tools and libraries to help with this.

 Our main focus is the [Open Platform](http://open-platform.theguardian.com/), a public service for accessing all the content the Guardian creates.
 It is the point of scaling between the few people that create content for the Guardian and the many people that consume that content, be it on desktops, tablets or mobile devices.
 We are also building a number of other services to support different types of content such as quizzes, crosswords and polls.

 Things we care about:
-* Informed decision-making
+- Informed decision-making
-* High Availability
+- High Availability
-* Scalable Design
+- Scalable Design
-* Quality Code
+- Quality Code
-* Above all we value problem-solving skills
+- Above all we value problem-solving skills

 So if you’re interested in building the next generation of APIs at the Guardian get in touch!